 How to apply Agile project management principles to your work

-By applying these principles to your work, you can organize a project but also leave room for later developments.
-Planning these points to re-evaluate can save you the time and frustration that would be spent reworking your project plan every time a change came up down the road.
+Applying these principles to your work allows you to organize a project and leave room for later developments.
+Planning these points to re-evaluate can save you the time and frustration spent reworking your project plan every time a change comes up.

 Agile project management project kick-off